-Tanya’s prior experiences include teaching and leadership in geography and social studies within secondary schools in Samoa and New Zealand; writing social studies textbooks, and national curriculum development.
+Tanya’s prior experiences include teaching and leadership in geography and social studies within secondary schools in Samoa and New Zealand; writing social studies and geography textbooks, and national curriculum development.

-In addition to her current research, teaching and service (as detailed in the profile below ), Tanya has contributed to international curriculum development and teacher capacity building education projects in Samoa, Tonga, Kyrgyzstan, Nauru and Myanmar (current).
+In addition to her current research, teaching and service (as detailed in the profile below ), Tanya has contributed, as an international consultant, to national curriculum development and teacher capacity building education projects in Samoa, Tonga, Kyrgyzstan, Nauru and most recently, Myanmar.

 Research | Current